 One way to try to discover which one is the true explanation is to look at the history of the files in their corresponding version control repositories.
-By tracing the revision history of both files, we found that the actual history reflects the third possible explanation: the files in these two projects were imported from a third project named nspr, where the getopt.c file was created without a license in version 4.7.1, and, for version 4.9.1 the license was changed Table 9 License list of group 6645 of obstack.c where LUD exists.
+By tracing the revision history of both files, we found that the third possible explanation reflects the actual history of the files: the files in these two projects were imported from a third project named nspr, where the getopt.c file was created without a license in version 4.7.1, and, for version 4.9.1 the license was changed to the MPL-2.0.
+It seems that icedove reused this file before the license statement was added, while iceweasel imported the version after the license was added, thus caused the inconsistency of license.